 #15 Luminescence by Kate Munro

-Norwich Theatre Royal’s digital screens show different scenes and art that was inspired by residents and staff from Norwich care homes.
-It gives a voice to those who may not otherwise be heard.
+Theatre Royal is the largest theatre in Norwich.
+For Love Light Norwich, it’s digital screens showed different scenes and art that was inspired by residents and staff from Norwich care homes.
+It gave a voice to those who may not otherwise be heard.

 #16 Macroscopic II by Chris Plant